Are you unhappy with the number of leads your company’s website is generating for you?

 Instead, I suggest that you create a squeeze page.
 And then drive traffic to it, skipping your company homepage.

 Want to skip one section or the other?
-Just click on one of the quick links above to jump right to the part you’re most interested in.
+Just click on one of the quick links in the table of contents above to jump right to the part you’re most interested in.

-A squeeze page is a landing page created with the sole purpose of convincing a visitor to leave their contact details – usually an email address.
+A squeeze page is a type of landing page designed to collect a visitor’s contact information – usually an email address.

 Squeeze pages are sometimes referred to as signup pages or opt-in pages.